Chapter 8 : Wicked Witches

 Rose pushed that annoying thought out of her mind as she finally turned her eyes back toward the rest of her friends.
 She caught a glimpse of Nina’s angry look, saying ‘Oh, now you’ve done it!’ as she ran after Olivia, but the look on Malfoy’s face intrigued her more.

 His mouth was set in a grim line and he wasn’t looking particularly friendly at Sebastian, although Sebastian was probably the only Gryffindor he actually, sort of, rather liked… a bit.
-Maybe that was the problem, Rose pondered: if Sebastian liked Rose enough to ask her to the Ball, then she maybe wasn’t as bad as Malfoy thought…
+Maybe that was the problem, Rose pondered: if Sebastian liked Rose enough to ask her out, then maybe she wasn’t as bad as Malfoy thought…

 Now that’s just wishful thinking, Rose.